-Snow tires must be the same size. load index, speed rating as those originally provided by Ford.
-Use of any tire or wheel not recommended by Ford can affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
-Additionally, the use of non-recommended tires and wheels could cause steering, suspension, axle, transfer case or power transfer unit failure.
+Snow tires must be the same size. load index, and speed rating as those originally provided by Ford.
+Use of any tire or wheel not recommended by Ford can affect the safety and performance of your vehicle, which could result in an increased risk of loss of vehicle control, vehicle rollover, personal iniury, and death.
+Additionally. the use of non-recommended tires and wheels could cause steering, suspension, axle, transfer case, or power transfer unit failure.
+It is also strongly advised to follow the Ford recommended tire inflation pressure found on the Safety Compliance Certification Label (affixed to either the door hinge pillar, door-latch post, or the door edge that meets the door-latch post, next to the driver's seating position), or Tire Label which is located on the B-Pillar or the edge of the driver door.
+Failure to follow the tire pressure recommendations can cause uneven treadwear patterns and adversely affect the way your vehicle handles.

-The tires on your vehicle may have all-weather treads to provide traction in rain and snow.
-However, in some climates. you may need to use snow tires and chains.
-Use chains on the tires only in an emergency or if the law requires them.
+The tires on your vehicle (excluding the 265/45ZR20 Sport Tire) may have all-weather treads to provide traction in rain and snow.
+However, in some climates you may need to use snow chains.